Jeremy Lee St. John, 40, of New Orleans, died Saturday, July 10, 2021 after a courageous six month battle with cancer. His family is heartbroken.

 Jeremy always made those around him feel welcome, appreciated, and comfortable.
 He had an immense passion for life and was always a source of positivity.
 He lived by the motto, “Go Big or Go Home”, and was always All In, in whatever he was doing.
 Jeremy fought like hell and maintained his positive attitude until his last breath, waking up to comfort his loved ones, and surprising them with hugs through his last day.

 Jeremy was the most loving father and husband.
 His family and friends will miss him more than words can say.
-Jeremy is survived by his wife Rachael Kostelec St. John of New Orleans, daughter Sophie St. John and her mother Becca St. John of Mandeville, brother Jeff St. John (Erica Fowler) of Cabot, Vermont, mother Becky Hall (Bucky) of Barre, VT, father Scott St. John (Tammy) of Cabot, VT, honorary parents Michael and Maura Kostelec of Harrisburg, PA and Mike and Pam Pelkey of Mandeville, honorary siblings Matthew and Wendy Kostelec of Harrisburg, PA, Megan Kostelec Goddard of NYC, NY, Stephanie Welcome (Chris Brown) of Mandeville, and Ian Welcome of Mandeville, 9 nieces and nephews; Yaki, Marley, Alex, and Zack Kostelec, Gemma Goddard, Ethan and Deakin Welcome, and Gavin and Kendall Fowler, as well as his Aunt Laurie of Northfield, VT, and grandmother in-law Shirley Dubin of Mishawaka, IN.
+In addition to his parents, Jeremy is survived by his wife Rachael Kostelec St. John of New Orleans, daughter Sophie St. John, brother Jeff St. John (Erica Fowler) of Cabot, Vermont, in-laws Michael and Maura Kostelec of Harrisburg, PA, brother in law Matthew Kostelec (Wendy) of Harrisburg, PA, and sister in law Megan Kostelec Goddard of NYC, NY, 7 nieces and nephews; Yaki, Marley, Alex, and Zack Kostelec, Gemma Goddard, and Ethan and Deakin Welcome, as well as his Aunt Laurie of Northfield, VT, grandmother in law Shirley Dubin of Mishawaka, IN, Ian Welcome, and many other loving friends, family, and co-workers.